 A Walking a Sacred Path Pilgrimage with renowned author of "The Art of Pilgrimage" Phil Cousineau

-Our time in this Veriditas Walking A Sacred Path Pilgrimage (hosted by Lauren Artress) starts with an opening reception on Monday, followed by seminar time with Phil Tuesday through Friday mornings.
+Our time in this Veriditas Walking A Sacred Path Pilgrimage (hosted by Lauren Artress) starts with an opening reception on Sunday, followed by seminar time with Phil Monday through Thursday mornings.
 There is also time daily for small group break out sessions to process the experience with each other.
-Mid-day rest time is followed by tours of the Cathedral and the Crypt on Tuesday and Thursday afternoons.
+Mid-day rest time is followed by tours of the Cathedral and the Crypt on two afternoons.
 The week includes a special evening ceremony in the crypt as well as private time with live medieval music in the Cathedral.

 The week includes an orientation to the Chartres Labyrinth by Lauren Artress.
 Due to the current renovation of Cathedral, it is unclear if we will have access to the stone labyrinth this May.
 The construction schedule shifts monthly so it could go either way.
 In any case, labyrinth walking will be included in the program.
 In addition, each guest will have unlimited access to labyrinth in the garden of Hotellerie St. Yves which was built by Veriditas in 2010.